maxcrees/tbl.typ/README.typ

 / *`z`*: The corresponding cell is treated as if it has #strong[z]ero width for the purpose of determining the width of its column.

+/ *Number*: A number given as a column modifier is interpreted as a
+  #link-label(`p(...)`)[`en` length] which is used as a _column
+  separation_.
+This is the distance that separates the end of the current cell's content from the beginning of the next cell's content.
+  If there is a vertical line between the two cells, then it will appear centered on this separation distance.

+  The default column separation is controlled by the sum of the `left` and `right` keys of the #link-label(`pad`) option.
+When not specified, this defaults to `0.75em + 0.75em`, which traditional #troff calls `3n`.

 = Data <data>

 = Differences from traditional `tbl` <diff>